 Fierce Battle, similar in vein to the Boss Battle music with dramatic lyrics.
 Do you aid Lucifer, do you?!

 Draco in Leather Pants: Lucifer and the "True Demon" Demi-Fiend get this a lot.
-The fact that their agenda involves destroying the system of destruction and creation seems to be glossed over at best.
+The fact that their agenda involves killing off all life, save lucifer and his "army", seems to be glossed over at best.
 People forget all too often Chaos is can be as horrible as Law, and Lucifer is its heart and soul.

 Les Yay: Fun fact, having a female demon use Seduce (high chance of recruiting male demons when used by a female demon) or wooing (high chance of recruiting female demons when used by a male demon) can work on other female demons, while a male demon using either on another male disgusts the target and results in a guaranteed fail.